DFHack/dfhack/docs/Lua API.rst

 associated widget, and after scrolling is complete, the associated widget must call ``scrollbar:update()`` with updated new display info.

-You can hold down the mouse button to scroll multiple times, just like in a normal browser scrollbar.
-The speed of scroll events when the mouse button is held down is controlled by two global variables:
+You can click and drag the scrollbar to scroll to a specific spot, or you can click and hold on the end arrows or in the unfilled portion of the scrollbar to scroll multiple times, just like in a normal browser scrollbar.
+The speed of scroll events when the mouse button is held down is controlled by two global
+variables:

 :``SCROLL_INITIAL_DELAY_MS``: The delay before the second scroll event.
 :``SCROLL_DELAY_MS``: The delay between further scroll events.